stevehook/lotus-todo/README.md

 #lotus-todo

-A simple app to experiment with lotusrb and angular.js.
+A simple app to experiment with hanami and angular.js.

-The back-end is implemented with a lotusrb server on a PostgreSQL database.
+The back-end is implemented with a hanami server on a PostgreSQL database.
 The front-end is built with the Yeoman angular generator.

 ##Database setup

-`lotus-todo` uses `lotus-model` to interface to a PostgreSQL database.
+`lotus-todo` uses `hanami-model` to interface to a PostgreSQL database.
-`lotus-model` uses the `sequel` gem which provides the database management toolchain.
+`hanami-model` uses the `sequel` gem which provides the database management toolchain.

 `sequel` has migrations but doesn't have a tool equivalent to active